aAAaqwq/microservices-for-contract-testing/README.md

 ### Installation
 1. Clone the repository
-2. Run `docker-compose up` to start all services
+2. Run `docker compose up` to start all db-services
 3. Each service can also be run independently using their respective Dockerfiles or `go run main.go`

 ### Keploy Contract Testing